 With just 10 main ingredients, skirt steak gets elevated from mere hunks of meat to seared strips loaded with flavor—and a ton of muscle-aiding iron.
 Soaked in a tangy marinade before generous dollops of the zippy (and nondairy!) red pepper pesto are spooned on top, it’s got to be one of the most photogenic Whole30 meals ever.

 Cauliflower isn’t the only veggie you can morph into rice-like granules!
 Butternut squash also makes an awesome substitute for the grain.
-Here it’s made all buttery and wonderful with the addition of ghee (yup, enjoy ghee with glee!) and then topped with grilled lamb and drizzled with a fresh, herby chimichurri.
+Here it’s made all buttery and wonderful with the addition of ghee (grab a bottle from Trader Joe's) and then topped with grilled lamb and drizzled with a fresh, herby chimichurri.
 This is dinner party-worthy stuff.

 A traditionally Hungarian goulash takes a page out of an Italian cookbook in this blogger’s version, trading in the dish’s trademark paprika and caraway seeds for basil and garlic, and potatoes for eggplant.
 Whisking in the cream from the top of a can of coconut milk makes it extra luscious while keeping to the Whole30’s no-dairy rule.